jj1bdx/airspy-fmradion/README.md

 ## No-goals

 * Adaptive IF filtering (unable to obtain better results)
+* CIC filters for the IF 1st stage (simple but too complex to compensate)

 ## Filter design documentation

 * Filter coefficients are listed under `doc/filter-design`
 * Unused filter coefficients are listed under `doc/filter-design/not-used`
 * DiscriminatorEqualizer IF range: 200kHz ~ 1MHz (nyquist: 100kHz ~ 500kHz)
+* -90dB IF filter width: +-~188kHz for RTL-SDR and AirSpy R2, +-~138kHz for AirSpy HF+
+* <0.01dB IF filter width: at least +-75kHz for all receivers
+* Aliasing allowed outside the -90dB width for the 1st-stage IF filters to reduce CPU power

 ## Airspy R2 modification from ngsoftfm-jj1bdx